grmarxer/Short_Message_Peer-to-Peer_Protocol/procedures/3-Validating_traffic_flows_with_smppth.md

     Notice that the response to this submit-sm comes from the other member of cluster01.
 Again, check the SMSC UI and validate that the submit-sm arrived, and a submit-sm-resp was sent.
 <br/>

-5. Send messages from SMSC to ESME using short code for routing
+5. Send messages from SMSC to ESME using short-code for routing

-    If an SMSC sets the destination_addr field of a submit-sm, and it matches a short code associated with an rcs cluster (BIG-IP data-group smpp-shortcode-routing), the submit-sm will be load-balanced to the matching rcs cluster, using round robin.
+    If an SMSC sets the destination_addr field of a submit-sm, and it matches a short-code associated with an rcs cluster (BIG-IP data-group smpp-shortcode-routing), the submit-sm will be load-balanced to the matching rcs cluster, using round robin.
 To demonstrate this, from the SMSC UI:

     On the SMSC handler, enter the following command in the `Enter Command>` entry box
     ```